-Purpose for which the material was obtained:
+Purpose for which the material was obtained

 These land use datasets provide a national scale spatial representation of how the Australian landscape was used for the specified 12-month period.
 Land use can be for food production, forestry, nature conservation, water storage or urban development.
-These datasets provide the location, extent and the ability to explore change in land use between 2010-11 and 2015-16.
+These datasets provide the location, extent and the ability to explore change in land use between 2010-11, 2015-16 and 2020-21.
 They are inputs to a national land account as part of a national approach to environmental economic accounting.
-Previous datasets have a coarser resolution of 0.01 degree cell size.